-- (a) The appointment of a Group Agent may be revoked by: - (i) a majority of the candidates in the Group; or - (ii) the Returning Officer if, in their opinion, the Group Agent has consistently failed to discharge their obligations to their Group. - (b) Revocation in accordance with regulation 612(5)(a)(i) must be in writing and shall not take effect until it is received by the Returning Officer.

-612(6) Limitation of numbers

-- (a) A Group may have no more than one Group Agent appointed at any given time. - (b) A Group Agent may only be appointed as a Group Agent for one Group. - (c) A Group Agent may not nominate or be a candidate for another Group.
+- 612(5) Revocation of appointment - (a) The appointment of a Group Agent may be revoked by: - (i) a majority of the candidates in the Group; or - (ii) the Returning Officer if, in their opinion, the Group Agent has consistently failed to discharge their obligations to their Group. - (b) Revocation in accordance with regulation 612(5)(a)(i) must be in writing and shall not take effect until it is received by the Returning Officer. - 612(6) Limitation of numbers - (a) A Group may have no more than one Group Agent appointed at any given time. - (b) A Group Agent may only be appointed as a Group Agent for one Group. - (c) A Group Agent may not nominate or be a candidate for another Group. - 612(7) Responsibilities